 This tutorial walks you through the process of installing, configuring, and running Apache* Hadoop on Clear Linux* OS.
 The Apache Hadoop software library is a framework for distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of machines, with each machine offering local computation and storage.

-Before following this tutorial, you should follow the Install Clear Linux* OS on bare metal (automatic) to ensure you have installed Clear Linux OS.
+Before following this tutorial, you should follow the Install Clear Linux* OS from the live desktop to ensure you have installed Clear Linux OS.

 Before you install any new packages, update Clear Linux OS with the following command: